V60 Thinq 5g

 LG has updated the camera array for the V60.
 The end result is a triple-lens system with a 64-megapixel f/1.8 main sensor, a 13-megapixel f/1.9 ultrawide lens, and a 0.3-megapixel time-of-flight lens that’s used to capture depth information.

 It’s a little disappointing to see the lack of a telephoto lens.
 Most flagship phones offer this feature and some, like Samsung’s S20 line, offer zoom capabilities that range from great to class-leading.
 However, in LG’s defense, the fact that the main sensor is 64 megapixels allows the phone to capture lossless images at 2x zoom, and doing so in the Camera app is just as easy as on phones that do have telephoto lenses.
 With digital zoom, the phone is able to deliver photos at up to 10x.

-Generally, photos taken in good light are detailed, but the camera struggled in low light, which is disappointing to see in 2020, when the likes of the iPhone 11 Pro and Pixel 4 are great at capturing low-light shots.
+Generally, photos taken in good light are detailed, but the camera struggled in low light, which is disappointing to see in 2020, when the likes of the iPhone 11 Pro and

 The most interesting thing about the V60’s camera is the fact that it can capture 8K video, thanks to the Snapdragon 865 chipset.
 That said, doing so will cost you storage (362MB per minute), and despite the high resolution, the video didn’t look as good as that captured on the iPhone, thanks to the iPhone’s improved stabilization and better image processing.

 The front-facing camera comes in at 10 megapixels, and it’s fine for most uses.
 Again, with low light, the camera struggled, and in portrait mode it had some problems with edge detection and hairs.
 That’s not a major downside, but something to note when other manufacturers are pouring millions into their camera software.